 Stages of Domestic Violence Cycle

 To identify what is domestic violence and the signs that it is occurring, it is important to understand how the cycle of abuse occurs.
 Livestrong advises that there are four classic stages of domestic violence, based on a theory developed by psychologist Dr. Lenore Walker in the 1970s.
-These stages include:
+These stages include the following.

 1. Tension Building Stage